lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figure id="Figure 8-27">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-27.png?raw=true width="640" alt="Figure8-27">
   <figcaption style="color:blue"><b>Figure 8-27</b>.
-Manifold and nonmanifold surface topology.
+Manifold and non-manifold surface topology.
 If the local neighborhood around a vertex is topologically a 2D disk (i.e., a small disk can be placed on the surface without tearing or overlapping), then the surface is manifold at that vertex.</figcaption>
 </figure>

 <figure id="Figure 8-28">